-Use the data in the following table to use the smtp sender-email command.
+The following table defines parameters for the smtp sender-email command.

 Variable Value WORD<3-254> Specifies the email address that appears in the From field of the message that the switch generates.
-By default, the switch uses <systemname>@default.com.</systemname>
+By default, the switch uses < SystemName > @default.com.

-Use the data in the following table to use the smtp event-id command.
+The following table defines parameters for the smtp event-id command.

 Variable Value add WORD<1-1100> Adds a log event to the list of events that generate email notification.
 You can specify multiple event IDs in a single command by separating them with a comma.
 The event ID can be up to 10 digits in hexadecimal format. remove WORD<1-1100> Removes a log event from the list of events that generate email notification.
 You can specify multiple event IDs in a single command by separating them with a comma.

-The event ID can be up to 10 digits in hexadecimal format.
+Variable Value The event ID can be up to 10 digits in hexadecimal format.

-Use the data in the following table to use the smtp status-send-timer command.
+The following table defines parameters for the smtp status-send-timer command.